Martin Hector

-Martin Solan Hector (1852 – March 14, 1938) was an influential citizen and businessman of Fargo, North Dakota.
+Martin Solan Hector (December 21, 1852 – March 14, 1938) was an influential citizen and businessman of Fargo, North Dakota.
 He first leased and then later donated land to the city for the airport, which still bears his name (Hector International Airport).

 Early life

-Martin was born in Norway in 1852, to Frederick and Caroline (Holmgren) Hector.
+Martin was born in Hammerfest, Norway, on December 21, 1852, to Frederick and Caroline (Holmgren) Hector.
 The Hector family immigrated to the United States in the mid-1860s and settled in Chicago.
 Caroline (Holmgren) Hector died not long after arriving in Chicago.
 The family later moved to Duluth, Minnesota.
 Martin's older brother Jacob Hector was already there working in the fishing and tugboat business on Lake Superior.

-Liquor Business
+Liquor business

 Martin began working for the Northern Pacific Railroad, and this work brought him to Moorhead, Minnesota, in 1872.
 While he was in Moorhead, a fight started and the owner of a saloon was killed.
 Earlier, this saloon owner had ordered a large shipment of liquor.
 It soon arrived in Moorhead by train.
 Martin seized an opportunity and purchased this unclaimed liquor with the money he had earned from his railroad work.
 He then purchased land near the railroad and started what would become a prosperous wholesale wine and liquor business.

-Because Fargo was growing more rapidly than Moorhead, Martin moved his business across the Red River to Fargo, North Dakota.
+Because Fargo was growing more rapidly than Moorhead, Martin moved his business across the Red River to Fargo, Dakota Territory.
 When North Dakota entered the union as a dry state in 1889, Martin was forced to close this business.